-The company currently has one Air Use Permit No. 8-00A.
-This is an Opt-out permit for HAPs to operate three small TCE and MEK cold cleaners.
-The source is a new Hard Chromium electroplater subject to the Chromium MACT (40 CFR 63, subpart N).
-The primary production activities are hard chrome plating, decorative chrome plating and nickel plating.
-Additional activities include a solvent (trichloroethylene) batch cold cleaning process to remove wax from parts, metal bluing and metal blackening.
-The metal bluing and metal blackening processes appear to be exempt from R201 per R285(2)(r)(i).
+D & B Metal Finishing is a Hard Chromium electroplater subject to the Chromium MACT (40 CFR Part 63, Subpart N).
+PTI 8-00A is an opt-out permit for HAPS to operate three small trichloroethylene (TCE) cold cleaners.
+The primary production activities are hard chrome plating, decorative chrome plating, and nickel plating.
+Additional activities include a solvent (TCE) batch cold cleaning process to remove wax from parts.

-D&B currently has 8 chrome tanks, while only 6 are being used currently.
-Tanks #1 and #3 are the tanks currently not being used.
-Additionally, the facility has 1 nickel tank (This process appears to be exempt from R201 per R285(2)(r)(vii)).
-Mr. Ulman explained that he runs his tanks at a lower voltage and temperature relative to other plating facilities.
-He says this helps to cut down on the amount of fumes that the tanks create.
-D&B also utilizes a catalyst which replaces sulfuric acid in the bath.
-The facility has 6 employees, 4 full-time and 2 part-time.
-D&B runs shifts Monday through Friday, 8 am to 4 pm.
-The facility does not have any backup generators or boilers.
+D & B currently has 8 chrome tanks, however, only 6 are being used.
+Tanks 1 and 3 are not being used.
+Additionally, the facility has 1 nickel tank.
+This process appears exempt from the requirement to obtain a PTI per R285(2)(r) (vii).
+Mr. Ulman explained that D & B runs its tanks at a lower voltage and temperature relative to other plating facilities.
+This helps cut down on the fumes created by the tanks.
+D & B also utilizes a catalyst which replaces sulfuric acid in the bath.
+The facility has 5 employees (3 full time) and operates Monday through Friday, 8 am to 4 pm.
+The facility does not have any backup generators or a boiler.